dqops/dqo/docs/client/models/table_comparison_results.md

+# DQOps REST API table_comparison_results models reference
+The references of all objects used by [table_comparison_results](../operations/table_comparison_results.md) REST API operations are listed below.

 ## ComparisonCheckResultModel
 The table comparison check result model for the most recent data comparison run.
 Identifies the check name and the number of data groupings that passed or failed the comparison.